 No person may help a veteran with an initial claim for benefits unless that person is accredited through VA.
 Additionally, no fee may be charged that is directly related to the filing of an initial claim.
 Doing so is illegal.
 Many members of the SVSA are accredited and no member of the SVSA charges a fee that is directly related to the filing of an initial claim.
 Continue reading...

-Before applying for benefits a veteran or the surviving spouse of a veteran (in either case, the claimant) may wish to establish an Effective Date by means of an Informal Claim even though they are not yet prepared to apply.
-This is done to 'lock-in a date' while the claimants are gathering supporting evidence to include in their application.
+Before applying for benefits a veteran or the surviving spouse of a veteran (in either case, the claimant) may wish to establish an Effective Date by means of an "Intent to File" (formerly known as an Informal Claim) even though they are not yet prepared to apply.
+This is done to 'lock-in a date' (for purposes of receiving back-pay) while the claimants are gathering supporting evidence to include in their application.
 Continue reading...

 - About Accreditation & Fees